Meettya/clinch/README.md

 This method will force flush packer cache.
 As usually **clinch** flush cache if files changed, but for some rare cases its available to force it.

+### getPackageFilesList()

+    packer.getPackageFilesList package_config, cb

+This method will return an Array of all files, used in package building process.
+May be used for custom `watch` implementation or in other cases

 ## Settings

 ### clinch_options